Purges of the Communist Party of the Soviet Union

 Purges of the Communist Party in the Soviet Union ("Чистка партийных рядов", chistka partiynykh ryadov, "cleansing of the party ranks") were Soviet political events, especially during the 1920s, in which periodic reviews of members of the Communist Party were conducted by other members and the security organs to get rid of "undesirables".

-Such reviews would start with a short autobiography from the reviewed person and then an interrogation of him or her by the purge commission, as well as by the attending audience.
-Although many people were victims of the purge throughout this decade, the general Russian public was not aware of the purge until 1937.
+Such reviews would start with a short autobiography from the reviewed person and then an interrogation of them by the purge commission, as well as by the attending audience.
+Although many people were victims of the purge throughout this decade, the general Soviet public was not aware of the purge until 1937.

 Although the term "purge" is largely associated with Stalinism because the greatest of the purges happened during Stalin's rule, the Bolsheviks carried out their first major purge of the party ranks as early as 1921.
 Approximately 220,000 members were purged or left the party.
 The Bolsheviks stated as justification the need to get rid of the members who had joined the party simply to be on the winning side.
 The major criteria were social origins (members of working classes were normally accepted without question) and contributions to the revolutionary cause.

 The first Party purge of the Joseph Stalin era took place in 1929–1930 in accordance with a resolution of the XVI Party Conference.
 Purges became deadly under Stalin.
 More than 10 percent of the party members were purged.
 At the same time, a significant number of new industrial workers joined the Party.

-Operation Spring

-Stalin ordered Operation Spring – the repression, arrest or execution of officers of the Red Army who had served previously in the Russian Imperial Army, of civilians who had been sympathetic to the White movement, or of other subversives rounded up by the OGPU.
-3,496 people were arrested and 130 were executed in several regions, being accused of "preparing uprisings in anticipation of intervention".

-Business

-The organizer of the initiated case "Spring" was the leader of the OGPU Izrail Leplevsky.
-With the support of the deputy chairman of the OGPU Genrikh Yagoda, he inflated the scale of "Spring" to the scale of the "case of the Industrial Party."

-In total, according to some reports, more than 3,000 people were arrested, among them Andrei Snesarev, A.L.
-Rodendorf, Alexander Andreyevich Svechin, Pavel Sytin, F.F.
-Novitsky, Aleksander Verkhovsky, I. Galkin, Yu.
-K. Gravitsky, Vladimir Olderogge, V. A. Yablochkin, Nikolai Sollogub, Aleksandr Baltiysky, Mikhail Dmitriyevich Bonch-Bruyevich, N. A. Morozov, Aleksei Gutor, A. Kh.
-Bazarevsky, Mikhail Matiyasevich, V. F. Rzhechitsky, V. N. Gatovsky, P. M. Sharangovich, D. D. Zuev and others.